top of page

 Storytelling

-Myth is medicine.
-Ancient stories contain formulas for healing and survival.
-I grew up immersed in myths and fairy tales, and as an adult I have come to believe that story is our inheritance and storytelling is our birthright.
+Story is our inheritance and storytelling is our birthright.
 "To be a human is to have a story to tell," said Isak Dinesen.
 Stories call to us when we need them, come to us when we call them, and when we tell a story, when we allow story to move through us into the world, it transforms in a triangulation, a holy trinity of seeker, teller and myth, transporting us forward and back through the spiral of time.

-In this way, myth is magic.
-In my healing journey I was inspired by contemporary storytellers Martin Shaw, Robert Bly, Michael Meade to attempt my own tellings.
-It is an essential vulnerability, trying to tell a story publicly with a brain injury.
+We may be inspired by contemporary storytellers Martin Shaw, Robert Bly and Michael Meade to attempt our own tellings.
+It is an essential vulnerability, trying to tell a story publicly.
 It is about embracing the unknown, surrendering to the will of something larger than you.
-My writing teacher Jack Driscoll used to say, "The story knows more than you do, you have to trust the story," and I believe this applies not just to writing but the telling, too.
+Learning to trust the story, to listen to its bones is a good bit of guidance for both writing and telling.

-I share these tellings in the hopes that they will inspire you to trust a story, build a relationship with a myth, and bring it through you.
+These stories are shared in the hopes that they will inspire you to trust a story, build a relationship with a myth, and bring it through you.
 We need this medicine now, this potent restoration of our ancestral human connection, and we need you: Your specific story, transformed by your specific life.
 Your powerful magic.

 By this and every effort may the balance be regained.